teresafranxman97/web-sprint-challenge-single-page-applications-webpt25/README.md

 #### Testing MVP
 Implement the following tests in Cypress:

-- [ ] test that you can add text to the box
+- [x ] test that you can add text to the box
 - [ ] test that you can select multiple toppings
 - [ ] test that you can submit the form